 Mark was waiting for me in the next room.
 “How was it?” he asked.
 “My mouth feels weird,” I said.
 “Like, the roof of my mouth is tingling.
 A lot.”
 He said his felt the same, but to him it almost felt like an allergic reaction.
 (It wasn’t; that’s just one of the sensations he experiences when he does have an allergic reaction.)

 In a way I sort of miss the old-school flavour tab counter.
 At least the instructions and expectations were clear.
-(Hold your nose and put a flavour tab on your tongue, then try and guess the flavour.
-It demonstrated how your sense of taste is compromised when your sense of smell isn’t involved.)
-But there wasn’t really an explanation of what the “art of flavour” rooms were meant to mimic or teach.
+I didn’t really understand what the “art of flavour” rooms were meant to mimic or teach.
 Maybe there isn’t any point, other than to make the roof of your mouth feel funny for several minutes afterward.

 And I know this sounds like a criticism, but it’s not meant to be.
 The rooms were cool, and I actually wish the lights and vibration lasted a bit longer than they did.
 (Even though they had me clutching the walls like a drunkard within milliseconds.)
 Oooh, imagine if they had these rooms available after a few cocktails in the mirror bar!
 Actually, on second thought, probably a bad idea.